This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Scotland

-The Scottish Government provides funding to undergraduate students who normally live in Scotland to cover their tuition fees (those studying elsewhere in the UK may be eligible for a tuition fee loan of up to £9,250) and to help with their living costs.
+The Scottish government provides funding to undergraduate students who normally live in Scotland to cover their tuition fees (those studying elsewhere in the UK may be eligible for a tuition fee loan) and to help with their living costs.
 There is no upper age limit for free tuition or a tuition fee loan, or for bursaries/grants, but students aged 61 or over on the first day of their course are not eligible for a living cost loan.

-The Scottish government provides postgraduate funding for those studying a Master’s degree or Postgraduate diploma.
-A tuition fee loan of up to £7,000, is available to all ages, but the postgraduate living cost loan of up to £4,500, is not available for those who will be 61 or over on the first day of their course.
+The Scottish government provides postgraduate funding for those studying a master’s degree or postgraduate diploma.
+A tuition fee loan is available to all ages, but the postgraduate living cost loan is not available to those who will be 61 or over on the first day of their course.

-Government funding is not available at doctoral level.
+Government funding is not available for PhDs or doctoral level courses.

 Wales

-Student Finance Wales offers a tuition fee loan of up to £9,250 a year.
-There is no age limit for a tuition fee loan.
+Student Finance Wales offers a tuition fee loan for which there is no age limit.

-Student Finance Wales provides for students’ living costs through a mixture of maintenance loan and maintenance grant and the ratio of each depends on household income.
-Those over 60 can qualify for maintenance grants, but not a maintenance loan.
-However, those over 60 can apply for a special support grant instead.
+Student Finance Wales supports students with their living costs through a mixture of maintenance loan and maintenance grant and the ratio of each depends on household income.
+Students must be under 60 to get a maintenance loan, but those over 60 can apply for special support.

 Northern Ireland

 Those aged over 60 at the start of their course are not eligible for a maintenance loan.
-However, they may be eligible to get the special support grant which is a payment of up to £3,475 (dependent on individual circumstances).
+However, they may be eligible to get the special support grant.
 Those who receive the full entitlement of special support grant may also be entitled to a bursary or award from their educational provider.

-Student Finance NI provides a postgraduate tuition fee loan of up to £6,500, which has no age limit.
-Students must fund any shortfall between their course costs and the postgraduate tuition fee loan.
+Student Finance NI provides a postgraduate tuition fee loan, which has no age limit.

 What other support is available?